Local Area Energy Planning: Supporting clean growth and the decarbonisation of heat

 Local authorities, energy network operators, and other key local stakeholders involved in the pilots gained:

-- Experience of a collaborative data-driven Whole Systems planning approach to transforming local energy systems focusing on the challenge of decarbonising heat
+- Experience of a collaborative data-driven Whole Systems planning approach to transforming local energy systems focusing on the challenge of decarbonising heat;

-- Collaborative investigation of future local energy scenarios in each of the different areas, sharing data, information and expertise between local government, gas and electricity network operators
+- Collaborative investigation of future local energy scenarios in each of the different areas, sharing data, information and expertise between local government, gas and electricity network operators;

-- Insights and evidence to help inform the development of a pipeline of innovation projects in the context of a long-term plan for energy system transformation
+- Insights and evidence to help inform the development of a pipeline of innovation projects in the context of a long-term plan for energy system transformation;

-- Identification of opportunities and risks to help support more open dialogue, future engagement and investment in building retrofit, heat, gas and electricity networks
+- Identification of opportunities and risks to help support more open dialogue, future engagement and investment in building retrofit, heat, gas and electricity networks.

 As part of the Smart Systems and Heat phase 2 programme, we worked with Newcastle, Manchester and Bridgend to develop Smart Energy Plans focused on near-term project opportunities in response to the challenge of decarbonising heat.